numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 *nadir point*
- The nadir point (in objective space) consists in each objective of the worst value obtained by a Pareto-optimal solution.
+ The nadir point (in objective space) consists in each objective of the worst value obtained by any Pareto-optimal solution.
 More precisely, if :math:`\mathcal{PO}` denotes the Pareto set, the nadir point satisfies :math:`z_{\rm nadir}  =  \left( \sup_{x \in \mathcal{PO}} f_\alpha(x),
  \sup_{x \in \mathcal{PO}} f_\beta(x)  \right)`.

 *archive*
- An external archive or simply an archive is a set of non-dominated solutions.
- With an algorithm run, we can, at each point :math:`t` in time (in terms of :math:`t` performed function evaluations) associate the set of all mutually non-dominating solutions that have been evaluated so far.
-We will typically denote the archive after :math:`t` function evaluations as :math:`A_t` and use it to define the performance of the algorithm in terms of a (quality) indicator function :math:`A_t \rightarrow \R`.
+ An external archive or simply an archive is the set of non-dominated solutions, obtained over an algorithm run.
+We can, at each point :math:`t` in time (in terms of :math:`t` performed function evaluations) associate the set of all mutually non-dominating solutions that have been evaluated so far.
+We will typically denote the archive after :math:`t` function evaluations as :math:`A_t` and use it to define the performance of the algorithm in terms of a (quality) indicator function :math:`A_t \rightarrow \R` that might depend on a problem'satisfies underlying parameterized function and its dimension and instance.

 Performance Assessment with a Quality Indicator